Skip main menu

 What can I expect from working in the Danish healthcare system?

-How can I obtain a Danish authorisation in order to use my title?
+How can I obtain Danish authorisation?

 The Danish Patient Safety Authority

-Residence and work permit for EU/EEA or Swiss citizens
+Residence document for EU/EEA or Swiss citizens

 The Danish Agency for International Recruitment and Integration